themejunkie/recent-posts-widget-extended/readme.txt

 == Changelog ==

+> Recent Posts Widget Extended version 1.0.0 will have some major updates like moving custom css to a file, rework the shortcode function, add exclude post option, etc. I hope the updates will be ready before September 1, please note, if you see an update from this plugin to **version 1.0.0** please backup your website before updating.
+Thank you for using my plugin.
+Have a nice day 😀

 = 0.9.9.2 - 13/08/2015 =
 - **Add:** Brazilian portuguese translation.
 Props [Gil Barbara](https://github.com/gilbarbara)
 - **Add:** Option to show modification date.
 Props [kurt-hectic](https://github.com/kurt-hectic)
+- **Add:** Option to show comment count.
+Props [Oliver Larsen](https://github.com/CandyFace)
+- **Improve:** Add validation to the `Order` and `Orderby` option before saving the widget.

 = 0.9.9.1 - 12/07/2015 =
 - Prepare to support WordPress 4.3